SolutionGuidance/psm/README.md

 details.

 Development activity now takes place on the `master` branch, with short-lived development branches used for specific tasks.
+Code contribution guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md).
 Please feel free to [file issue tickets](https://github.com/OpenTechStrategies/psm/issues/new) in this repository to ask questions.